The Best Car Batteries: Rugged and Reliable Options That Won’t Let You Down

 Hybrid and electric cars use this type of battery, which is also referred to as a li-ion battery.
 In contrast to traditional, lead-acid batteries, Li-ion batteries hold considerably more energy and are much lighter in weight.

-Sears, based in Hoffman Estates, Illinois, first introduced DieHard batteries in 1967.
+Sears, based in Hoffman Estates, Ill., first introduced DieHard batteries in 1967.
 During the product's testing phase, not one battery failed in over 26,000 starts in temperatures ranging from sub-zero to over 100 degrees.
-One popular product is the DieHard Advanced Gold AGM Battery.
+One popular product is the DieHard Platinum Battery.

-Odyssey batteries are manufactured by EnerSys Energy Products Inc., a wholly-owned subsidiary of EnerSys, which is headquartered in Reading, Pennsylvania.
-The company has manufacturing facilities in Warrensburg, Missouri, and Newport, Wales, United Kingdom.
+Odyssey batteries are manufactured by EnerSys Energy Products Inc., a wholly-owned subsidiary of EnerSys, which is headquartered in Reading, Penn.
+The company has manufacturing facilities in Warrensburg, Mo., and Newport, Wales, United Kingdom.
 The company produces high-quality products that provide superior performance for a variety of power applications.
 One top battery is the Odyssey Automotive and LTV Battery.

 FirePower, based in Boise, Idaho, has over 50 years of experience in the power sports industry.
 The company sources the highest-grade materials to create its products, which includes batteries, ignition coils, kill switches, starters, and more.
 One popular product is the FirePower Featherweight Lithium Battery.